brontosaurusrex/radioClicky/README.md

 ## Install

+1. Copy bin/radioClicky somewhere on path.
+1. Make sure that radioList is populated and to be found, by deafult "$HOME/.config/radioClicky/radiolist"
-Copy bin/radioClicky somewhere on path.
-Optionaly copy flac samples to .config/radioClicky/sounds.
+1. Optionaly copy flac samples to "$HOME/..config/radioClicky/sounds"

 ## Usage